What Is an International Bank Account Number (IBAN) and How Does It Work

 What is an IBAN?

 The International Bank Account Number (IBAN) is not a payment method but a unique identifier for bank accounts worldwide.
 It is used in European countries and other nations that have adopted this system.
-This is a standardized, internationally recognized code designed to facilitate international transactions seamlessly and efficiently, making it an essential tool for cross-border payments.
+This standardized, internationally recognized code is designed to facilitate international transactions seamlessly and efficiently, making it an essential tool for cross-border payments.

 Why is IBAN used?